klaythompson011/MechaCar_Statistical_Analysis/README.md

 ![IMAGE3](Resources/IMAGE3.png)

-Based on the results for total manufacturing lots, the variance of the suspension coils is 62.29356, which meets the design specification.
-However, similar metrics were ran on each lot individually, and the results show that lot 1 and lot 2, with variance of 0.97959 and 7.46939, respectively, do meet specifications, the variance for lot 3 of 170.28612 exceed the specifications.
+Based on the results for total manufacturing lots, the variance of the suspension coils is 62.29356, which meets the design specifications.
+Similar metrics were ran on each lot individually, and the results show that for lot 1 and lot 2, with variance of 0.97959 and 7.46939, respectively, the lots meet design specifications, however, the variance for lot 3 of 170.28612 exceeds the design specifications.

 ## T-Tests on Suspension Coils
 Further, t-tests were performed to determine if all manufacturing lots and each lot individually are statistically different from the population mean of